Short answer: Yes - there are now two oral GLP-1s approved for weight loss (as of April 2026).

 What about oral tirzepatide (Mounjaro/Zepbound)?
 Eli Lilly is not developing an oral version of tirzepatide.
 Any company selling "oral" or "sublingual" tirzepatide is selling a compounded product that's not FDA-approved.
 Personally, I would avoid it.

-The tradeoff is it's not quite as powerful as the injectable GLP-1s.
-But the ATTAIN-MAINTAIN trial showed it can help maintain weight loss after switching from injectables.
-So one option is using a shot to lose the weight, then switching to orforglipron to maintain it without the needles.
+On paper, the weight loss numbers are a bit lower than the injectable GLP-1s — but real-world compliance with a no-restrictions daily pill is likely to close that gap.
+And the ATTAIN-MAINTAIN trial showed it can help maintain weight loss after switching from injectables — people who switched from Wegovy maintained about 95% of their prior weight loss, and people who switched from Zepbound maintained about 80%.
+So one option is using a shot to lose the weight, then switching to Foundayo to maintain it without the needles.

 What about Pfizer's danuglipron?
 They discontinued it in April 2025 due to liver toxicity concerns.